DhanteyUD/DhanteyUD/README.md

 I am **<a href="https://clinton-otse.netlify.app" target="_blank">Clinton Otse (Dante)</a>**, a **Software Developer** and **Graphic Designer** ...

-I'm a passionate full stack web developer and a freelance software engineer from Nigeria.
+I'm a passionate full stack web developer, a freelance software engineer and graphic designer from Nigeria.
 My passion for software lies with brainstorming ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast.
 I learned a lot from open-source community and i love how collaboration and knowledge sharing happens through open-source.